somedatapacket/docs.humio.com/content/operation/on_prem_http_api.md

 the metadata is inserted/updated again, if it no longer matches only.
 The new dataspace files will get copied at that point in time.

-## Auto tagging high-volume datasources
+## Configure auto-sharding for high-volume datasources

 A datasource is ultimately bounded by the volume that one CPU thread can manage to compress and write to the filesystem.
 This is typically in the 1-4 TB/day range.
 To handle more ingest traffic from a spefific data source, you ned to provide more variability in the set of tags.
 But in some cases it may not be possible or desirable to adjust